dlaf88/dlaf88.github.io/_posts/2022-06-08-the-c-language.md

 The bit is the smallest unit of information in a computer.
 Bit patterns are represented by humans in different formats (e.g. binary, octal, hexadecimal).

 ### Values
 Values are mental representations of 'things'.
-For example, the bit pattern,  `1001` can, in the mind of some humans,  mean duck.
+For example, the bit pattern,  `1001` can, in the mind of some humans  mean duck.
 Collectively we have standardized certain bit patterns to mean specific things such as numbers and characters.
-Sometimes one pattern `1001` can have two different values.
+Sometimes one pattern e.g. `1001` can have two different values.
 In order to have some manner of determining specific values, the C language uses types.

 ### Types
 A type is an information unit that provides context to decipher the precise value of a bit pattern.
 For example `1001` as type `int` means the number 2 but as type `char` can mean the letter 'b'.
-Types allows humans to reuse the same bit patterns in order to represent a host of differnt 'things'.
+Types allows humans to reuse the same bit patterns in order to represent a host of different 'things'.
 The C language has a limited number of types.

 #### First Rule of C
 In C there are type major types: object types and function types.

 ### Objects
-Objects are >memory storage which can represent values.
+Objects are > memory storage which can represent values.
-Objects are bit patterns that must contain a type in order to represent a specific value.
+Objects are bit patterns that together with type represent specific a specific value.

 #### Properties of Objects
 Objects have a type, a memory address, a lifetime, and a value.

 ### Variables
-Variables are objects which contain a human readable identifier.
-The human readable characters which define the variable to humans are called the identifier.
+Variables are objects which are referenced through a human readable identifier.
 As the name suggests, the identifier helps with the identification of objects.
 Variables must be declared with a type and identifier.
+Variables are like a  person's name; a name like 'Bob' may be a reference to a real human being but the sequence of letters 'Bob' are not themselves the real human being.
+Similarly a variable `int a` references a bit pattern but `a` is not itself the bit pattern.

 ```c
 int main(void){